MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/personalize-deal-manager.md

        > [!NOTE]
        > Though the **Add** dropdown menu displays **Add related entity**, this option isn't supported in this release.

-    1. Select the **Or** operator in the dropdown menu next to the group filter checkbox.
+    1. Select the **Or** operator in the dropdown menu next to the group filter checkbox, and specify the condition.

 For more information on filters with grouped and nested conditions, see [Create or edit filters in model-driven app views](/powerapps/maker/model-driven-apps/create-edit-view-filters).